marcenacp/marcenacp.github.io/content/indexing-in-database.md

 name = find(RANDOM_ID)
 print(name)

-# find                 0.000456 seconds
+# find                 0.000467 seconds
 # b4ff2b36-7a4f-45d6-b095-45701cad777b,Bobby Stuart
 ```

-When computing the complexity, we saw that it's important to keep the B-tree perfectly balanced.
-When inserting a new record, this may require to split pages.
+When computing the complexity, we saw it is primordial to keep the B-tree perfectly balanced.
+When inserting a new record, this may require splitting pages.

 > **B-trees indexes**
 >